katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

     ----> 1 translate['dog']
     KeyError: 'dog'
 ```
-__ANSWER__:The problem is that we cannot translate from English into other languages.
+__ANSWER__: The problem is that we cannot translate from English into other languages.
 How to solve it - I do not know at this moment.

 ## _Question 7_